James Earl Reed

 James Earl Reed (November 26, 1958 – June 20, 2008) was an American convicted murderer put to death in the state of South Carolina by electrocution in "Old Sparky", the state's electric chair.
 He remains the most recent person executed in South Carolina via electrocution.

 Killings

 Reed and 28-year-old Laurie Rego dated briefly while they were both in the United States Army.
-Sometime after Rego tried to end the relationship, Reed pleaded guilty to assault and was sentenced to 37 months in prison.
+Sometime after Rego tried to end the relationship, Reed pleaded guilty to assault for ramming his car into a man who was trying to help Rego and was sentenced to 37 months in prison.
 While incarcerated, he wrote numerous threatening letters to Rego.

 In May 1994, Reed was released from prison.
 Shortly afterwards he bought a gun and hitchhiked to the home of Rego's parents, Joseph and Barbara Ann Lafayette, who lived in Adams Run, South Carolina, looking for her.
 Reed shot the couple five times before fleeing the scene.
 Although no physical evidence linked Reed to the murder scene, he was arrested and questioned by police.
 He then cooperated with police in an attempt to locate the murder weapon and spent casings, however they were never recovered.